Colorado court blocks Trump from presidential primary ballot

 - Oops!Something went wrong.Please try again later.

-An appeals court in Colorado on Tuesday ruled Donald Trump cannot appear on the state's presidential primary ballot because of his involvement in the attack on the Capitol in January 2021.
+Donald Trump is ineligible for the US presidency because of his involvement in the January 2021 assault on the Capitol, Colorado's supreme court ruled Tuesday, setting off a political earthquake that could upend next year's election.

-The stunning legal decision -- which Trump's campaign immediately said it would appeal -- could upend the 2024 presidential election, in which the former reality TV star is a runaway leader for the Republican Party nomination.
+The stunning legal decision -- which Trump's campaign said it would appeal -- drew immediate condemnation from Republicans across the spectrum, and looked set to light a fire under the former reality TV star's claim to political persecution.

+The ruling, which only applies to the Colorado primary ballot, is the first of a number of legal actions across the country to successfully invoke the US Constitution's 14th Amendment, which bars from office anyone formerly sworn to protect the country who later engages in insurrection.

-"A majority of the court holds that President Trump is disqualified from holding the office of President under Section Three of the Fourteenth Amendment to the United States Constitution," the Supreme Court of the State of Colorado wrote.
+"A majority of the court holds that President Trump is disqualified from holding the office of President under Section Three of the Fourteenth Amendment to the United States Constitution," the Colorado high court wrote.

-That ruling hinged on the interpretation of the 14th Amendment to the US Constitution that bars someone from holding "any office... under the United States" if they engaged in insurrection after taking an oath as "an officer of the United States" to support the Constitution.
+"We are mindful of the magnitude and weight of the questions now before us.
+We are likewise mindful of our solemn duty to apply the law, without fear or favor, and without being swayed by public reaction to the decisions that the law mandates we reach."

-But the amendment cannot apply to Trump, the lower court said, because the presidency is left out of the list of federal elected positions affected.
+An earlier ruling by a lower court found that while Trump had clearly given succor to the January 6 riot, the office of president was not included in the list of federal elected positions affected by the 14th Amendment.

-Noah Bookbinder of campaign group Citizens for Ethics, which brought the case, took to social media to hail the ruling, calling it "a huge moment for democracy."
+Noah Bookbinder of campaign group Citizens for Responsibility and Ethics in Washington, which brought the original case, took to social media to hail Tuesday's ruling, calling it "a huge moment for democracy."

+"It is not only historic and justified, but is necessary to protect the future of democracy in our country.

+"Our Constitution clearly states that those who violate their oath by attacking our democracy are barred from serving in government."

-The court placed its ruling on hold, anticipating an appeal to the US Supreme Court, which Trump's campaign immediately said it would seek.
+The court placed its ruling on hold until January 4, anticipating an appeal to the US Supreme Court, which Trump's campaign immediately said it would seek.

 "We will swiftly file an appeal to the United States Supreme Court and a concurrent request for a stay of this deeply undemocratic decision," campaign spokesman Steven Cheung said in a statement.

-Cheung said the "all-Democrat appointed" panel was doing the bidding of a "(George) Soros-funded, left-wing group’s scheme to interfere in an election on behalf of Crooked Joe Biden."
+Cheung said the "all-Democrat appointed" panel in Colorado was doing the bidding of a "(George) Soros-funded, left-wing group's scheme to interfere in an election on behalf of Crooked Joe Biden."

 "Democrat Party leaders are in a state of paranoia over the growing, dominant lead President Trump has amassed in the polls.